 Obtaining specialty certifications that coincide with your field of practice is highly recommended.
-Not only can you generally obtain these certifications through your full time place of employment, they will enhance your marketability once you begin seeking that first Travel Nurse position.
+Not only can you generally obtain these certifications through your full-time place of employment, but they will also enhance your marketability once you begin seeking that first Travel Nurse position.

 There are hundreds of nursing specialty certifications that you can explore.
 Find out which certifications are appropriate for your specialty and seek certification.